Skip to main content

 Editing an order

 You can edit an order until it has been fulfilled.
-Click into the order and update any field you need to change, including products, quantities, delivery address, fulfilment date, and notes.
-Click Update to save your changes.
+Click into the order and update any field, then click Update.

 If you change the price of a paid order, the customer may need a refund or an additional payment.
 The system will flag this for you.